Stuart Forster meets Jean Til, a charming man in Antwerp, Belgium.

 Standing well over two metres tall, Jean Til is a big man.
 It’s rare for anyone to tower over me.
 Particularly in flared trousers.

 Ideally, I’d have started this blog post with Jean Til’s opening line.
-You’d probably have been blown away for subtle charm of his compliment.
+You’d probably have been blown away by the subtle charm of his compliment.
 It was outstanding.

 an encounter with a charming man